arf-berkeley/obsidian-andes/README.md

 This will open the notebook in your browser.
 Navigate to `notebooks/obsidian_geochem.ipynb` and click **Run > Run All Cells** (or the ▶▶ button).

-### Alternative: VS Code
+### Alternative: Run in a local IDE like VS Code

-If you already use VS Code:
+If you already use a local code editor:

-1. Open this folder in VS Code.
+1. Open this folder in code editor file browser.
 2. Set up the conda environment as above.
 3. Open `notebooks/obsidian_geochem.ipynb`, select the `obsidian-geochem` kernel when prompted, and run all cells.